singhaniasnigdha/Interactive-Lab-Hub/Lab 2/README.md

 It is worth spending a little time thinking about how you mark time, and what would be useful in a clock of your own design.

 ### Acknowledgements
 Sam Lee (snl48) and I worked together for this lab.
+We iteratively built on what we wanted as the final product and executed it together.

 ### Raspberry Pi and Other Inventory
 The inventory available for this lab is compiled at [Inventory List](partslist.md).